 My scholarship focuses on critical data studies, social computing, global media and politics, and media sociology, and is underpinned by a normative commitment to social justice.
 My research has been featured in a number of peer-reviewed journals including Information, Communication & Society; Social Science Computer Review; American Behavioral Scientist; The International Journal of Press/Politics; and Journalism & Mass Communication Quarterly.

-My latest research looks at “big data” as a sociopolitical phenomenon, the interplay of emotion and cognition in digital discourses, and the technosociology of online identity construction.
+My latest research looks at “big data” as a sociopolitical phenomenon, the interplay of emotion and cognition in digital discourses, and online identity construction as a technosocial process.
 I work with qualitative, quantitative, and computational methods of research — including machine learning, social network analysis, and sentiment analysis.
 I am also interested in advancing the methodology of communication research, especially mixed methods.
 I enjoy working on collaborative projects and have coauthored multiple journal articles and conference papers with colleagues and graduate students.

 I teach doctoral and undergraduate courses on research methods, data science, and digital media and culture.
 I speak about data, politics and culture in the media and also deliver public talks and workshops on data analytics.
 I previously worked as a journalist, reporting from India, Middle East, England, and the United States.